Dakota North (character): Fictional character biography

 Dakota North is the daughter of ex-CIA agent Samuel James "S.J."
 North and his wife Caroline.
 Dakota North and her brother Ricky were raised by their father after their mother died in a car explosion.
-After a successful child modelling stint, during which she appeared on several magazine covers, Dakota decided at a to become a private detective.
+After a successful child modelling stint, during which she appeared on several magazine covers, Dakota decided to become a private detective.
 Her father felt this was dangerous but the headstrong Dakota chose her own path, causing ongoing discord between them.
 After serving a three-year apprenticeship with an agency, she opened her own business specializing in high-paying fashion industry cases, using her model connections to her advantage.
 She soon owned small branches in New York, Rome, Tokyo and Paris.
 Robert "Mad Dog" Morales ran the New York branch, and Yvon Berse ran the Paris branch.
 Business executive Cleo Vanderlip sought to crash the stock value of her employer, the high-tech corporation Rycom, so she could take it over.
 She arranged for them to purchase and heavily invest in Luke Jacobson Fashion, planning to ruin the company by killing the fashion mogul, blackmailing his assistant Anna Stasio into helping her.
 Wanting to destroy SJ by slaying Dakota, Cleo had thug Scott "Otto" Shanks vandalize Jacobson's workplace, then suggested that Luke hire Dakota for protection. but North saved Jacobson, killing Shanks in the process.

 Dakota's 12-year-old brother Ricky came to stay with her - and promptly became involved when old friend Major George C. "Coop" Cooper left a nerve-gas-filled pen with the boy.
 Seeking the gas, Vanderlip assigned desperate young model Daisy Kane to befriend Ricky.
 Unknown to Dakota, the pair travelled to Europe while she protected Coop from Russian thugs hunting down the nerve gas.
 Dakota trailed Ricky to Paris but lost him when he took a train for Venice, but disembarked in Switzerland.
 Aided by police detective Amos Culhane, Dakota reunited with Ricky outside Grindelwald only for the trio was captured by Vanderlip's ally Sheik Ibn Bheik.
 They eventually escaped and the nerve gas was released in the sheik's castle, killing all present.